bronzeRaf/ParallelClassics/README.md

 ## knn
 A serial and a parallel knn-like problem solving implementation.
 We assume that the space is divided into boxes (cubes) that model neighborhoods.
 In every box there are randomly generated q or c type of points.
 For every q point we need to find the nearest c neighbor.
 In the project, there is a serial and a parallel implementation using C and [MPI](https://www.open-mpi.org/).
+Both implementations contain validating functions, to proof that the results are correct.

 ### Serial Implementation
 The serial implementation divides the space into v boxes and creates Numq random q points and Numc random c points.
 Every point, based on its position belong to a box.
 To find the nearest c point of each q point, the algorithm searches in the neighbor boxes and select the nearest c of this neighborhood.
 The Numc and the Numq and the number of boxes must be powers of two.
 The number of points and the number of boxes could be selected by the user.